Powerlearnproject/se-day1-assignment-James-Mbeyah/README.md

 Maintenance: Ongoing support and updates to address issues or add new features

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.
-The Waterfall Model is a linear and step, by step method is followed where each stage needs to be finished before moving on to the one.
-This method is well documented has a structure.
+The Waterfall Model is a linear and step-by-step method where each stage needs to be finished before moving on to the next.
+This method is well documented and has a structure.
 Works well for projects with clearly defined requirements.
 For example in the case of developing software for a setting where requirements are not expected to change.

 Agile Methodology;